ChrstphrHll/npc_gen/students/Lyonus Ioelena.md

 # Lyonus Ioelena
 ---
 ### Description
-- Dragonborn Fighter from Aldercrown Empire
+- Dragonborn Fighter from Draconia
 - 2nd year Assault student in Burk
 - frills, Yellow eyes, and silver skin
 - Is Courteous and Repressed, and has Wealth as their ideal